ikintsu/nets213final/README.md

 ### Part 5: Presentations
 (2) Our last part of the project is presenting our project by making a video.
 For this video, we will explain our research question, methodology, and findings.
 We will also propose how our project has real-world applications and can contribute to combatting Asian hate crimes.

+### Quality Control
+We opted to use majority vote as our method for encouraging stronger results we obtain from worker responses.
+Specfically, we have 3 workers answer a set list of questions for each article.
+From there, we made a dictionary for each article with respect to the questions in order to find the majority answer.
+From there, we return a csv with the majority answer labeled for each question, and for each article.